Ubud Tour Monkey Forest, Rice Terrace, Swing, Temple, Waterfall

 Mie Goreng

-Fried noodles with vegetables, meat, and spices.
+Fried noodles with vegetables, meat, and eggs, a popular Indonesian dish.

 Popular Activities